NielGrobler/SynapTech/README.md

 ## Deployment
 1. Clone the repository
-2. (npm init, install needed dependencies)
+2. Run 'npm install' in terminal to.
 3. Set up an .env file to connect Google, ORCID and Database.
-4. Run 'npm run start' to run a local copy of the website.
+4. Run 'npm start' to run a local copy of the website.
 ---
 ## Overview
 ### Signup/Login